chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 sudo reboot
 ```

-Verify with `basename $(readlink /sys/class/net/wlan0/device/driver)`.
+Verify with `basename $(readlink /sys/class/net/wlan0/device/driver)`

 ### Antenna Selection

 Stock antenna is decent at alleged 3dBi.
-RAK sells similiarly decent generic Chinese antennas.
+RAK sells similiarly decent generic antennas.
 See [https://github.com/meshtastic/antenna-reports](https://github.com/meshtastic/antenna-reports)

 Do not focus on just SWR.
 If you hooked up a 50 Ω resistor to your NanoVNA, Thanos would be happy that it perfectly balanced but it won’t radiate RF well.
 SWR tells you how well your antenna matches your transmitter, not antenna performance.
 High SWR does mean wasted battery and poor range, but low SWR doesn't guarantee good transmitting or efficiency.
 To do that, hook up the antenna and take measurements at different distance and angle.

 Gain is not magic.
 It's not adding power, it's shaping it.
 0dBi would be a very fat (theoretical and idealized isotropic radiator) donut, handy if you want good coverage in all directions equally.
-9dBi would be a very wide pancake, handy if you put on a tower and want to reach other towers.
+9dBi would be a very wide but thin pancake, handy if you put on a tower and want to reach other towers.
 3-6dBi is compromising between the two.

 Higher gain flattens the vertical beam, turning the donut into a wider, thinner pancake.
 There is no ideal, only ideal for your purpose.

 If you want all-purpose coverage from a single mountaintop node, 5 dBi, ISM-tuned is the sweet spot.
 It won't be great at distance, but it won't leave nearby hikers without coverage either.
 Incidentally these tend to be expensive antennas.

 If you want all-purchase coverage in an urban or suburban environment, 3 dBi would probably be a better choice.

 Now let's make things even more complicated.
 It's not JUST the dBi.
 That shapes the power, but how do we get the power in the first place?